xmatters-tko/battlesnake-java/README.md

 - Sign in to GitHub and Fork this [project](https://github.com/xmatters-tko/xm-battlesnake-java/fork)

 ## Test Your Environment Setup
-At thsi point, make sure that all of you software is installed, and you've forked this project correctly.
+At this point, make sure that all of you software is installed, and you've forked this project correctly.
 Run the following commands:

 ```sh
 $ git clone https://github.com/<your account>/xm-battlesnake-java.git